Simple one-pass algorithm for penalized linear regression with cross-validation on MapReduce: Simple One-Pass Algorithm

 \section{Simple One-Pass Algorithm}

 To fit the model, we need to solve the optimization

-where $p_\lambda$ is some penalty function, popular choices are Lasso, Ridge and Elastic-net penalty.
-The columns of $X$ are standardized to eliniminate the scaling issue, i.e., the columns are fisrt centralized then scaled to unit length
+where $p_\lambda$ is some penalty function, popular choices are Lasso, Ridge and Elastic-net penalty and $\mathbf{1}\in \mathbb{R}^{n\times 1}$ .
+The columns of $X$ are standardized to eliniminate the scaling issue, i.e., the columns are first centralized then scaled to unit length

 where $X_c$ is the standardized matrix; $D$ is a diagonal matrix where diagonal elements are the standard deviation of each column; $C$ is the center matrix with the form $\mathbf{1}(\bar{X}_1,\bar{ X}_2, ..., \bar{X}_p)$, where $\bar{X}_i$ are the averages of $X_i$, $i = 1, 2, ..., p$.
 We fisrt fit the model with standardized matrix $X_c$ then transform the model back to the original scale, formally